By Marilyn L. Davis

 I discovered that I genuinely liked writing about writing.
 Scott encouraged me, and we started getting views and gaining followers on Blogspot.
 But followers and people who comment also meant that we had to produce quality posts to keep them interested and engaged.
 By then, I’d taken a full-time position as a counselor, and we weren’t certain how to juggle jobs and writing.

 Then we’d labor over numbers.
 We’d see a spike on days that we published a new post.
 But neither of us, at that time, could produce three posts a week.
-We’d create a call-to-action and invite other writers to participate.
+We created a call-to-action and invited other writers to participate.

 Sometimes it was chirping crickets – no comments or submissions.
 We both felt frustrated and wondered if maybe we weren’t finding the right readers with our respective writing, or didn’t have the clout to attract other writers, or were simply not posting the invitation to the right groups or social media.

 But we persevered.
 Sometimes, it was just Scott and I believing that we could write posts that had merit, and coach each other on how to improve.
 Other days, it was those loyal followers who read and commented that kept us going.
 While not expecting accolades, when we would get compliments, we appreciated them and thanked people for commenting.
 We still do.